cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 grunt-requirejs-mocha-chai-sinon-example
 ========================================

-An example using mocha in combination with RequireJS and Grunt.js (alongside chai and sinon).
+An example using Mocha in combination with RequireJS and Grunt.js (alongside Chai and Sinon.JS).

 Usage